typelevel/typelevel.github.com/src/foundation/README.md

 **Swiss donors**: we have partnered with the [Swiss Philanthropy Foundation] to accept tax-deductible donations from Switzerland.
 Please contact them at international@swissphilanthropy.ch to facilitate a donation to us.

+**UK donors**: we have partnered with [Global Giving UK] to claim [Gift Aid] on donations from the United Kingdom.
+Please donate via [our project page][globalgiving] on their website and make sure to tick the box to add Gift Aid to your donation.

 **European donors**: if your country participates in the [Giving Europe] network, we can accept tax-efficient donations from you.
 Please contact us to arrange this.

 Have questions or specific needs?
 Please email us at donate@typelevel.org.